vertexproject/synapse/docs/synapse/deploymentguide.rst

 servers and clients using client-certificates to minimize the need for secrets management by eliminating passwords from all telepath URLs.

-For the purposes of this guide, we will use ``docker-compose`` as a light-weight orchestration mechanism.
+For the purposes of this guide, we will use ``docker compose`` as a light-weight orchestration mechanism.
-The steps, configurations, and volume mapping guidance given in this guide apply equally to other container orchestration mechanisms such as Kubernetes but for simplicity's sake, this guide will only cover ``docker-compose`` based deployments.
+The steps, configurations, and volume mapping guidance given in this guide apply equally to other container orchestration mechanisms such as Kubernetes but for simplicity's sake, this guide will only cover ``docker compose`` based deployments.

 .. note::
     Due to `known networking limitations of docker on Mac`_ we do **not** support or recommend the use of Docker for Mac for testing or deploying production Synapse instances.
-Containers run within separate ``docker-compose`` commands will not be able to reliably communicate with each other.
+Containers run within separate ``docker compose`` commands will not be able to reliably communicate with each other.

 Synapse services **require persistent storage**.
 Each ``docker`` container expects persistent storage to be available within the directory ``/vertex/storage`` which should be a persistent mapped volume.
 Only one container may run from a